joanna-lewis/ct_clearance/README.md

 This repository contains code and other supplementary information for evidence synthesis of the duration of untreated genital _C. trachomatis_ infection in men.

 * The directory named `search_strategy` contains details of the search strategy used for updating reviews of the evidence.

+* `data.pdf` is a supplementary table summarising the studies of men, women and both genders included in the analysis.